COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

     Planned Tasks: 1,Create the basic model and animation of the protagonist Fox.
                    2,Create a health system and sut up health UI 3,Create and integrate the first enemy
+                   4.Create the front-end and back-end of the ranking of the game

     Completed Tasks: 1,Create the basic model and animation of the protagonist Fox.
                      2,Create a health system and sut up health UI 3,Create and integrate the first enemy
+                     4.Create the front-end and back-end of the ranking of the game

 - Iteration 2 (Mar 31 - Apr 6 / 1 week)